MC1077865 - Updated: Microsoft Teams: Introducing the Network Strength Indicator

 Summary

-Microsoft Teams is introducing a Network Strength Indicator to improve meeting clarity by displaying network quality using a 3-bar system.
-The rollout will start in late August 2025 for Targeted Release and early September 2025 for General Availability.
-Update your training and documentation accordingly.
+Microsoft Teams is introducing a Network Strength Indicator to improve meeting clarity.
+The rollout starts in October 2025 for Targeted Release and completes by mid-November 2025 for General Availability.
+This feature uses a 3-bar system to indicate network quality and suggests actions to conserve bandwidth.
+Update training and documentation accordingly.

 More information